 - Sort of half of the point of With Strings Attached.
 The four get magic, have to learn to use it (with varying levels of success), and keep developing new stuff, especially Paul.

 - Smallville features this trope in spades.
-When the series starts Clark only had the speed, invulnerability, and strength of latter-day Superman.
+When the series starts Clark only had the speed, invulnerability, and strength of latter-day Superman, all at a relatively reduced level owing to his being a teen.
 Over the series each of his abilities (X-Ray vision, heat vision, super-hearing, telescopic/microscopic vision) has developed, some spontaneously, some as a result of a condition (i.e. hearing when he became blinded).
-Flight has already been hinted at, but it's unknown if it'll appear in the series due to the creator's "No Tights, No Flights" rule.
+Flight is hinted at, but it's unknown if it'll appear in the series due to the creator's "No Tights, No Flights" rule, until the finale finally showed it.

 - Smallville had sexual tension linked to Clark's heat vision, temporary blindness leading to super-hearing, and super-breath manifesting in a sneeze.

-- Other people, such as Lionel Luther, have run into the heat vision problem when possessing Clark's body and/or powers.
+- Other people, such as Lionel Luthor, have run into the heat vision problem when possessing Clark's body and/or powers.

 - The Greatest American Hero was entirely based on this trope.